 Centralized Exchange: The Basics

-CEX acts as an intermediary between a buyer and a seller that ensures efficiency of the performed trades.
-It offers a marketplace, where users can buy, sell, or trade cryptocurrency at a specific cost.
+CEX acts as an intermediary between a buyer and a seller that ensures the efficiency of the performed trades.
+It offers a marketplace where users can buy, sell, or engage in Crypto trades at a specific cost.
 To perform any activity within a CEX, the user must register, verify their identity, and deposit money.

-Such platforms offer high liquidity as there are many traders using them.
+Such platforms offer high liquidity, as many traders are using them.
 This leads to large trading volumes across various cryptocurrency pairs.
 Examples of CEXes are Binance, Bitfinex, Kraken, CEX.IO, Coinbase, etc.

 Decentralized Exchange: The Basics

 Decentralized exchanges (DEX) are designed so that there is no third party between the participants to the trade.
-As a rule, DEX does not match orders on the basis of the exchange order book, instead it directly connects the traders who place buy and sell orders.
+As a rule, a decentralized exchange do not match orders based on the exchange order book; instead, it directly connects the traders who place buy and sell orders.

-Decentralized exchanges provide significant benefits to their users, and the absence of an intermediary results in a low commission per transaction.
+Decentralized exchanges provide significant benefits to their users and the absence of intermediaries results in a low commission per transaction.

-Security on decentralized exchanges is greatly enhanced due to the fact that such platforms do not store users’ cryptocurrencies or fiat money.
+Security on decentralized exchanges is greatly enhanced because such platforms do not store users’ cryptocurrencies or fiat money.
 It means that there are no servers that can be hacked.

 Also, decentralized exchanges have no options like margin trading or automated trading, which makes them less popular among professional traders.
+The absence of automated trading options makes the decentralized exchange a total responsibility of the trader.
 Examples of DEXes are Cryptobridge, EtherDelta, Waves DEX, Bisq, etc.

 Critical differences between CEX and DEX

 CEXes, on the other hand, have higher liquidity, better functionality, and more diverse marketplaces.
 Moreover, some of them provide insurance coverage to protect user funds kept within the platform.
-This is not the case with DEXes as they are mostly based on trust between parties to the deal.
-These are certainly the features that lure customers away from decentralized exchanges.
+This is not the case with DEXes, as they are mostly based on trust between parties to the deal.
+These are indeed the features that lure customers away from decentralized exchanges.